Love Is Blind (2005 film): Plot

 Anand (Patel) is a violin player who suffers greatly due to his blindness.
-He can't accept his father's second marriage and lives separately since the young age due to estrangement with his step-mother.
-Once, he becomes the victim of Amisha (Kulkarni), a writer's anger because of his blindness.
-When Amisha knows the reality, her sympathy turns into love gradually.
-When Amisha's family members know about their relationship, they become angry on her.
+He can't accept his father's second marriage and lives separately since a young age due to estrangement with his step-mother.
+Once, he becomes the victim of a writer, Amisha's (Kulkarni), wrath because of his blindness.
+When Amisha realizes the reality, her sympathy turns into love gradually.
+When Amisha's family members learn about their relationship, they become angry with her.
 But her grandfather (Pandit) takes her side always.
-When Anand goes to Amisha's home with a marriage proposal, he is rusticated from the home and being called blind.
-To revenge it, Anand boozes with his friends ad creates commotion, and speaks swear words at Amisha's home.
+When Anand goes to Amisha's home with a marriage proposal, he is rusticated from the home and called blind.
+To take revenge, Anand gets drunk with his friends and creates commotion, and speaks swear words at Amisha's home.
 Thus Anand and Amisha are separated.
 Anand doesn't marry a girl suggested by his step-mother and suffers in Amisha's separation.
 He elopes with Amisha with his friends on the very day of Amisha's marriage.